blockstreet/content/Basics/topics.md

 What is Cryptocurrency
 * Where did it come from
-* What is it really
+* What is a Blockchain?
 * How are transactions made
 * How are they accessed

-What is Blockchain?
-* Proof of Work
-* Proof of Stake